 Because granite is a natural stone, no one slab is like another.
 This means your neighbor will never have the exact same countertop as you.

 Depending on your style, there are many colors of granite that are more affordable than quartz.
-However, if you like a particular style or pattern, you may be in the same price range as a quartz.
+However, if you like something with more movement and crystals, you may be in the same price range as a quartz (about a level 3).

 For obvious reasons, mining granite can take a toll on the environment.
 Not only the impact from drilling, but transportation from various countries can add to the impact.

 Man-made material that is typically known in commercial applications.
-It tends to have a smaller design pattern, but more recently can take on the look of granite or marble, allowing for similar look but with durablilty and stain resistant qualities of quartz.
+It tends to have a smaller design pattern, but more recently can take on the look of granite or marble, allowing for a similar look but with durability and stain resistant qualities of quartz.

 Quartz isn't porous like granite, so it's easier to keep your countertops relatively bacteria-free.
 Both should be cleaned with soap and water.